sisackov/buddiesmap/README.md

+# BuddiesMap Project

+This is project was first created as final assignment in an android course in 2011.
-Android application that was developed by **Stas Isackov and Rotem Hungem** in 2011, as part of final project in a course.
+It was developed by **Stas Isackov and Rotem Hungem**.

-Updated to run on Android 6.0 Marshmallow with Google Maps SDK and new Facebook SDK
+This itteration of the project is updated to run on Android 7.0 Nougat with Google Maps SDK and new Facebook SDK